What Is the CCNA? An Entry-Level Networking Certification

 An online course like the Google IT Support Professional Certificate can be a good starting point to learn broadly about IT and network fundamentals as you consider certifications such as the CCNA.

-The CCNA exam costs approximately ₹22,500 ($300 USD) plus tax [1].
+The CCNA exam costs $300 USD, excluding taxes.
 You can also use Cisco Learning Credits to purchase the exam.
 These are prepaid credits a company might buy so that their employees can tailor how to spend the credits on the Cisco platform to their preferences.

-If you think a CCNA certification can be beneficial to your employer, consider approaching your manager to see if the company will pay for the exam or exam training costs (or both).

 CCNA certifications can be useful in landing both entry-level and higher-level networking positions.
-Here are some of the job titles that can request CCNA certifications, and how much they make on average in India.
+Here are some of the job titles that can request CCNA certifications and how much they make on average in Canada.

 The Network+ certification is considered by many to be more foundational than the CCNA.
 The CCNA is known to cover more topics and go deeper into network material than the Network+.

 So which should you choose?
-Many opt to take the CCNA despite it being vendor-specific to Cisco, because Cisco products largely dominate the networking market.
-Cisco had 45 per cent of market share in Ethernet switches, and 37 per cent of the combined SP and enterprise router market [8].
-Because Cisco products are widely used, it can be useful to know them well.
-Many learners also find that the knowledge acquired by learning on Cisco products is applicable to networking products from other vendors.
+Many opt to take the CCNA despite it being vendor-specific to Cisco because Cisco products largely dominate the networking market.
+Many learners also find that the knowledge acquired by learning on Cisco products applies to networking products from other vendors.

 The 200-301 CCNA exam takes 120 minutes and is offered in English and Japanese.